PALab/place/WRITING_INTERFACES.md

                     )
                 )

 In this function, we just have to write the code for each of our messages.
 So we start with a `case` statement and then list each message.
-Most of the time we just need to update something in the model and then send the new current model to PLACE (We want to make sure PLACE always has the same data we have!).
+Let's take a moment and explain what's happening in the three messages provided by this template.

+`ToggleActive` is the first one.
+If `ToggleActive` corresponded a normal boolean value, we could simply have written:

+    ToggleSomething -> updateModel SendJson { model | something = not model.something }

+This can be read as:

+> "Update the model and send JSON data for the current model such that
+> something is now not something."

+You can use this for most boolean configuration values, but `ToggleActive` is a bit different.
+When we set `model.active` to `False` we also need to set `className` to `None`.
+PLACE enforces this convention.
+So, when you are writing your own module, you can take the `ToggleActive` code directly from this file, just change the `className` to match the one in the Python module.
+If you have more than one class in your module, you will need to take a more advanced approach that is not covered here.

 The `SendJson` message is a special one, because it handles syncing up the data with PLACE.
 The entire data model is encoded into JSON and the JSON is sent over a port to PLACE.
 We will talk about this more later.

 So that's it!
 From here, we will explore adapting this interface for your own devices.